rage/java-programming/data/index.md

 The course is split up into two individual courses: Java Programming I and Java Programming II.
 Each course consists of seven parts, each with its own exercise set.
 Completing a single part takes approximately 5-20 hours, and we recommend reserving at least 10 hours per part, depending on prior skills with computers.

+## Credits and certificate

-If have a Finnish social security number you can get official study credits from the Open University of University of Helsinki if you take an exam after the course.
+If you have a Finnish social security number you can get official study credits from the Open University of University of Helsinki if you take an exam after the course.
 If you don't have a Finnish social security number you can get a certificate starting from June.
 Instructions for the certificate will appear here later.